ipfs/ipfs-companion/docs/libdweb.md

 or use alias:

 ```
-yarn firefox:libdweb
+yarn libdweb:firefox
 ```

 Additional notes:

-- If you want `firefox:libdweb` to work, ensure `firefox-nightly` is on your `$PATH`
+- If you want `libdweb:firefox` to work, ensure `firefox-nightly` is on your `$PATH`
    - if `firefox-nightly` is missing, create it in unpacked directory via `ln -s firefox firefox-nightly`
-- After calling `libdweb-build` it is ok to use `yarn watch` – it will work as expected
+- After initially running `libdweb:build` it is ok to use `yarn watch` – it will work as expected

 ## Appendix: Smoke-Testing libdweb APIs